-The right to data portability is a novelty of the EU's General Data Protection Regulation (GDPR), that allows individuals to obtain and reuse personal data from one environment to another (Hert, Papakonstantinou, Malgieri, Beslay, & Sanchez, 2018).
+The right for data portability is a novelty of the EU's General Data Protection Regulation (GDPR), that allows individuals to obtain and reuse personal data from one environment to another (Hert, Papakonstantinou, Malgieri, Beslay, & Sanchez, 2018).
 Some platforms now offer an option for exporting user data in structured formats.
 For instance, Facebook allows users to export their social activity in an archived format.
-Such approaches suffer from:
+Such approaches may suffer from:

-- a) inconsistent data format between systems, with data structure being limited to simplistic JSON or CSV archives - b) complicated configurations that depend on technical knowledge (e.g., implement OAuth2 connections) or are slow due to the required manual user actions (e.g., type password, request archive, wait for 24 hours and then download it) - c) lack of privacy preserving mechanism, when extracted data includes sensitive information - d) lack of support for data importation
+- a) An inconsistent data format between systems, where the data structure is limited to simplistic JSON or CSV archives. - b) A complicated configuration that depends on technical knowledge (e.g., implement OAuth2 connections) or that are slow due to the required manual user actions (e.g., typing the password, requesting the archive, waiting for 24 hours and then downloading it). - c) A Lack of privacy preserving mechanism when extracted data includes sensitive information. - d) A lack of support for data importation.

-The purpose of this tool is to allow individual users to migrate their data to new platforms, in a privacy-preserving fashion.
-More specifically, it will provide methods for extracting data from one PIMS (e.g. Facebook, bank, mobile phone), process it by filtering out (e.g., by applying differential privacy) sensitive information such as platform-inferred data (e.g., user unavailability due to event attendance) or user-inputted data (e.g., remove login credentials or debit card numbers), and outport it into the PDK module, a new PIMS (e.g., EasyPIMS) or an exported file in a common data interchange format (e.g., JavaScript Object Notation (JSON)).
+The purpose of this tool is to allow individual users to migrate their data to new platforms in a privacypreserving fashion.
+More specifically, it will provide methods for extracting data from one PIMS (e.g. Facebook, bank, mobile phone), process it by filtering out (e.g., by applying differential privacy) sensitive information such as platform-inferred data (e.g., user unavailability due to event attendance) or user-inputted data (e.g., remove login credentials or debit card numbers), and export it into the PDK module, a new PIMS (e.g., EasyPIMS) or a local file in a common data interchange format (e.g., JavaScript Object Notation (JSON)).